randalld3/Evoting/README.md

 # Evoting

 This repository contains information and code for the team SMIRJ-Evoting.
-SMIRJ's project in this repository is titled "A Web-based Electronic Voting System."
+SMIRJ's project in this repository is titled "An App-based Electronic Voting System."

 Project Description